svedel/greattunes/examples/README.md

 ## Overview
 The examples in this folder all illustrate ways to leverage the framework in actual situations.
-Emphasis is on end-to-end frameworks, including "all the glue stuff".
+Emphasis is on end-to-end solution notebooks including "all the glue stuff" required to make it work.

 ### Basic examples
 #### Univariate systems